Code-Institute-Submissions/RozWelch-kids-bookclub1/README.md

 ![Responsice Mockup](https://github.com/RozWelch/kids-bookclub1/blob/main/assets/readme_images/gallery_mockup.jpg)
 ![Responsice Mockup](https://github.com/RozWelch/kids-bookclub1/blob/main/assets/readme_images/signup_page_mockup.jpg)

+## User Experience Design (UX)

+User stories

+First Time Visitor Expectation

+A First Time user will want to easily understand the main purpose of the site and learn more about the clubs.
+A First Time user will want to be able to easily navigate throughout the site to find content.
+A First Time user will want to view the website and content clearly on my mobile device.
+A First Time user will want to sign their child up for a class.
+A First Time user will want to find ways to follow the bookclubs social media platforms.

+Returning Visitor Expectations

+A Returning user will want to sign my child up for a class.
+A Returning user will want to check location addresses and times of classes.

+Frequent Visitor Expectations

+A Frequent user will want to check location addresses and times of classes.
+A Frequent user will want to see photos from the classes.

 ## Design

 The design is fun, easy to read and has a bright, vibrant colour pallet.